-Some of the best new albums this year have come from a few of country’s most popular hitmakers, including Dierks Bentley and everyone’s favorite outlaw, Eric Church.
-David Nail has released a strong contender with ‘I’m A Fire’ and Sara Evans is the first female vocalist of the year to give us something great to talk about.
-Rounding out the list is newcomer Jon Pardi with a sharp album for listeners who want their country music raw and rocking.
+Some of the best albums of the year have come from country’s most popular hitmakers, including Dierks Bentley and everyone’s favorite outlaw, Eric Church.
+David Nail has released a strong contender with ‘I’m A Fire’ and Lady Antebellum provided some softer tones.

 The Best Albums of 2014 list is compiled using sales data, Taste of Country staff opinions and reader input.
 Check back monthly to see how your favorite albums are faring.

 'I'm A Fire'